A Unified Graphical Criterion for Characterizing the Causal Interpretation of Partial Regression Coefficients in Linear Structural Equation Models: Preliminaries

-The validity of this measure can be ensured by the following alternative expression of the data-generating process, which is derived solely through successive substitution operations in the linear structural equations. \begin{prop}[Ancestral expansion] Assume that (ii) in Assumption \ref{assump: regularity DAG} holds.
-Let $\bm{G}=(\bm{V},\bm{E}, \bm{B})$ be the causal path diagram associated with equation \eqref{eq: SEM}.
+The $\bm{Z}$-controlled total effect is the sum of all effects not mediated by variables in $\bm{Z}$.
+The validity of this measure is justified by the following alternative expression of the data-generating process, which is derived solely through successive substitution operations in the linear structural equations. \begin{prop}[Ancestral expansion] Assume that (ii) in Assumption~\ref{assump:regularity DAG} holds.
+Let $G=(\bm{V},\bm{E}, \bm{B})$ be the causal path diagram associated with model~\eqref{eq:SEM}.
 Then, for any subset $\bm{S} \subset \bm{V}\setminus \{X_i\}$, the following holds:

 \end{prop} If none of the omitted variables that constitute the error terms $u_k$ and $u_i$ are affected by the intervention on $X_j$, the following equality is justified: